ILoveAGoodCrisp/H4EK-FaceFXWrapper/README.md

 3) Rename FxStudio.exe to FxStudioOriginal.exe
 4) Copy the H4EK-FaceFXWrapper files into your H4EK\bin\FaceFX folder (make sure this includes the bungie_facefx_actors folder!)
 5) (Optional) Add a .txt file placed next to your sound file with the same name in the data folder, containing a read out of your voice lines for better lipsync generation
-6) Import your sound using tool.exe with the import-lip-sync-data command.
+6) Import your sound using tool.exe with the import-lip-sync-data command (tool import-lip-sync-data path-to-dir no no).
 You must have a pre existing sound tag created for the function to work correctly e.g. for importing .wav files from data\sounds\dialog\test you must have a sound tag at tags\sounds\dialog\test.sound. data\sounds\dialog\test should be a folder containing all permutations of that sounds as .wav files.
+Once you have generated the fxx files using import-lip-sync-data, you'll need to run the same command again to generate the lip sync data in the sound tag.

 # Limitations
 - Tool cannot import more than 1024 curve keys, so the wrapper will only write the first 1024 to a FXX file.
 This should only be an issue for very long sounds (greater than a few minutes in length).
 Avoid using lengthy sounds for lipsync.